Brain Metastases: The Basics

 Treatment

 - Chemotherapy is not often used because it does not do a good job of getting into the brain.
-Some newer types of anti-cancer medications may work better and may be used.
+Some newer types of anti-cancer medications (targeted therapy and immunotherapy) may work better and may be used.

 This article is a basic guide to brain mets.
-You can learn more in All About Brain Metastases.
+You can learn more in Brain Metastases: Staging and Treatment.